toantd90/The-Pragmatic-Programmer-20th-Anniversary-Edition/README.md

 *Property-based testing* automates testing by utilizing *properties*, which are combinations of contracts and invariants.

-**Tip 71: Use Property-Based Tests to Validate Your Assumptions** Property-based tests will try things you never thought to try, and exercise your code in ways is wasn’t meant to be used.
+**Tip 71: Use Property-Based Tests to Validate Your Assumptions** Property-based tests will try things you never thought to try, and exercise your code in ways is wasn't meant to be used.

 Property-based tests prompt you to consider your code regarding invariants and contracts, focusing on elements that should remain unchanged and conditions that must hold.